codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 Hamburger
 French fries
 ```
-As you can see, we are almost done printing out our menu.
+As you can see, we are already almost done printing out our menu.
 All we need to do is add the prices to the items.
 Since we are looping through the keys of an object, we can use the keys to look up their respective values.
 Using what we learned from the last section, we know that we can look up the prices of our items using:
 ```
 var price = menu[item];
 ```